fcbsd/stuffc/README.md

 ### The How
 This code will be run on [OpenBSD](https://www.openbsd.org), compiled with clang:

 **clang -Wall -pedantic -o outfile infile.c**

-To easy development I have created a Makefile which as the following *CC_FLAGS*:
+To ease development I have created a Makefile which as the following *CC_FLAGS*:

 **-Wall -pedantic -Werror=implicit-function-declaration -Werror=format**

 Calling:

 **make ARGS="infile.c" all**

 will generate an executable called *out* and **make clean** will remove *out*.

 The code should follow [style(9)](https://man.openbsd.org/style), and as program's develop it is planed to create [manual pages](https://man.openbsd.org/man) using [mdoc(7)](https://man.openbsd.org/mdoc).